UNITES-Lab/GEM/README.md

       cryodrgn parse_ctf_csparc /PATH/TO/YOUR/CS/FILE -o ctf.pkl
       ```

-3. Perform reconstruction with the extracted CTF and pose using CryoNeRF.
+3. Perform reconstruction with the extracted CTF and pose using GEM.

 After processing, please put